 - Due to the time delay for modulation/demodulation process as well as transmission delay, two-way communications via modem tends to be noticeably slower than connection made by direct cable connection.
-This is quite normal and does not indicate a problem with the communication setup. - The PC's modem must be able to emulate the COM port of the PC in order for the TLServer modem function to work.
-Some of the newer computers employ "win modem" or "soft modem" which may only work with Windows' dial-up networking.
-These kinds of modems are implemented in software and they do not necessarily emulate a standard PC COM port properly.
-They also demand quite a bit of CPU horsepower to process the communication properly.
-Therefore these type of modems may not work too well with the TLServer.
-If your built-in soft modem does not work properly with TLServer, you should get an external PCMCIA card modem and these are quite inexpensive nowadays and they will work much better with the TLServer modem support function.

-To setup TLServer to dial a modem, first close the active COM port by clicking on the "Close

-Port" button.
-Select the COM port where the modem is connected to. (you can find out the which COM the modem is connected to by checking the "Control Panel -> Modems -> Properties") Click to select the "Modem" checkbox.
+This is quite normal and does not indicate a problem with the communication setup. - The PC's modern must be able to emulate the COM port of the PC in order for the TLServer modern function to work.
+Some of the newer computers employ "win modern" or "soft modern" which may only work with Windows' dial-up networking.
+These kinds of moderns are implemented in software and they do not necessarily emulate a standard PC COM port properly.
+They also demand quite a bit of CPU horsepower to process the communication.
+Therefore these types of modern may not work too well with the TLServer.
+If your built-in soft modern does not work properly with TLServer, you should get an external modern.
+These are quite inexpensive nowadays and they will work much better with the TLServer modern support function. - To setup TLServer to dial a modem, first close the active COM port by clicking on the "Close Port" button.
+Select the COM port where the modem is connected (you can find out the which COM the modem is connected to by checking the "Control Panel -> Modems -> Properties"), then click to select the "Modem" checkbox.
 You will then be able to enter a telephone number to dial.
 The 3 buttons: "Connect", "Hang Up" and "Special" become enabled when you select the "Modem" mode.
 Note that the "Baud Rate" field now becomes the "DTE speed" which specify the line rate between the PC and the modem (this has nothing to do with the actual baud rate between the modems which will be automatically negotiated based on the quality of connection).
 Normally you should leave the DTE speed set to the highest value (115200) unless your modem manufacturer specifies otherwise.
-The PLC can be operating at a different baud rate from the PC to modem-line-rate because of the modulation/dimoduation action of the modem.
+The PLC can be operating at a different baud rate from the PC to modem-line-rate because of the modulation/demodulation action of the modem.

 Important: The PLC-to-modem connection must be properly prepared before you can use TLServer to connect to the PLC's modem.
-Click here to read more details about the PLC-to-Modem Communication Setup.
+Please refer to Appendix 3 to read more details about the PLC-to-Modem Communication Setup.